JetBrains/teamcity-documentation/topics/known-issues.md

 If this option was previously enabled in some ECR connection and you make any changes to this connection, the state of this option will be automatically set to `false`.
 When any build will try to use this connection, it will fail to start with the "_Access key cannot be null_" error.

-To solve this problem, we recommend that you download the fixed Docker Support plugin from the [related issue](https://youtrack.jetbrains.com/issue/TW-62595#focus=streamItem-27-3749459.0-0) and upload it on the __Server Administration | Plugins List__ page.
+To solve this problem, please download the fixed Docker Support plugin from the [related issue](https://youtrack.jetbrains.com/issue/TW-62595#focus=streamItem-27-3749459.0-0) and upload it on the __Server Administration | Plugins List__ page.

 ### Missing packages in NuGet feed

-In certain cases, when a build is supposed to create and publish several NuGet packages to a NuGet feed, and the package indexing is enabled, some packages will not be published to the feed.
+In certain cases, when a build is supposed to create and publish several NuGet packages to a NuGet feed, and the package indexing is enabled, some packages might not be published to the feed.
 This problem is caused by recent changes in [NuGet Packages Indexer](nuget-packages-indexer.md).

-We are working on resolving this issue.
-This section will be soon updated with the link to the fixed NuGet Support plugin.
-If this issue is critical for your setup, we suggest that you roll back to TeamCity 2019.1.3 until it is resolved.
+To solve this problem, please download the fixed NuGet Support plugin from the [related issue](https://youtrack.jetbrains.com/issue/TW-62545#focus=streamItem-27-3754398.0-0) and upload it on the __Server Administration | Plugins List__ page.

 __ __